 Therefore, we can classify it as a high-performance machine.
 You should be able to enjoy up to six variable speeds as you work.
 These various speeds should help you safely increase the precision and control you can extend to your projects.
 It also means you can use many accessories because many require different speeds.

 It has a well-designed and efficient airflow system that works very quietly.
 This makes it a welcomed rotary option for any workspace.
 The tool’s body has been designed to fit naturally in the hands.
 This will assist any beginners as they practice their technique in the early stages.
 The 28 attachments should allow you to undertake sanding, carving, and polishing projects.
 Cleaning and sharpening will also be possible.
 The warranty on the product is suitable for two years.

 - Greater control at various speeds.

 - Plastic finishes.

-This Rotary tool offers excellent consumer control within the ranges of speeds between 5,000 to 35,000 rotations per minute.
+The Dremel 8220 totary tool offers excellent consumer control within speeds between 5,000 to 35,000 rotations per minute.
 The manufacturers have designed this rotary tool to be very versatile.
 It comes as a battery-powered unit that is cordless.
 It can therefore be used in unorthodox workshop spaces.

-The performance of the tool is quite exceptional, powered by a 12V Max Lithium battery.
+The tool’s performance is exceptional, powered by a 12V Max Lithium battery.
 This is enough juice to power a wide range of different tool accessories.
 This will give you the ability to undertake a significant number of other projects.
-It has been designed with an ergonomic handle that allows you to work at any angle you like.
+It has an ergonomic handle that allows you to work at any angle.

 The accessories can be changed very quickly because of the EZ Twist nose cap.
 This makes it useful for assembly lines that require multiple accessories to complete one product.
-The airflow system is based on a cool-running ball bearing system that provides a quiet and smooth experience.
-The low level of noise produced by this product is well appreciated in otherwise noisy workplaces.
+The airflow system is based on a cool-running ball-bearing system that provides a quiet and smooth experience.
+The low noise produced by this product is well appreciated in otherwise noisy workplaces.
 You can enjoy a two-year warranty on this product with its purchase.

 - Fast accessory change